PoCInnovation/Workshops/software/1.React/README.md

 ### Display the tasks

 Create a component that will display a list of `Task` components.
-To do so, you will have an Array of object:
+To do so, you will have an Array of objects:

 ```js
 function List(props) {